 In his poem ‘1950s’ Bill Manhire lists toys from the era: ‘My cricket bat.
 My football boots./My fishing rod.
 My hula hoop./My cowboy chaps.
 My scooter./Draughts.
 Happy families.
 Euchre./Ludo.
 Snap.
 My Davy Crockett hat./My bicycle.
 My bow and arrow./My puncture kit.
 My cat./The straight and narrow.
 Fancy that.’1

 In the mid-20th century more toys became available at lower prices.
 In the 1930s and 1940s New Zealand toy manufacturers had an impact on the local market.
 Jack Underwood, who began manufacturing metal toys in his basement, went on to set up the Fun Ho! toy company.
-Hector and John Ramsey developed the classic Buzzy Bee and a range of other wooden toys in the 1940s.
+Hector and John Ramsey mass-produced the classic Buzzy Bee designed by Maurice Schlesinger and developed a range of other wooden toys from the 1940s.
 New Zealand toy companies were largely swamped by large overseas manufacturers in the later 20th century.
 Fashions for particular toys such as hula hoops, yo-yos, frisbees and diabolos (toys that are spun on a hand-held string track) were promoted through the mass media.
 Clockwork and then electric train sets were coveted by children of all ages.

 In the 20th century toys were increasingly designed to be educational as well as entertaining.
 Meccano construction sets had been imported into New Zealand since the early 1900s.
 They consisted of metal pieces that were bolted together to make vehicles and buildings.
 In the later 20th-century Lego sets, with plastic push-together blocks, became the construction sets of choice.
 Changing attitudes are reflected in the fact that Meccano was largely seen as a toy for boys, whereas Lego was regarded as suitable for girls and boys.
 Lego retained its popularity into the 21st century.